On Post-Selection Inference in A/B Tests: New methodologies

 We presented TARwES and Ghidorah as two different methods.
 In fact, they complement each other.
-TARwES is a regression framework utilizing EB based predictions as individual features, and Ghidorah prediction can also be used.
+TARwES is a regression framework utilizing EB based predictions as individual features, and Ghidorah predictions can also be used as features here.
 We call the enhanced method \emph{TARwES+}, showcasing the flexibility of the TARwES framework which can be improved further with better theory-assisted features.
 Practitioners in a different field might empirically find better mixture priors to be useful when benchmarked on their own data-sets.
 Another enhancement to TARwES is to go beyond the target metric and include observations or EB predictions of other metrics as features.
 Consider

 The information $\Delta_2$ has for $\mu_1$ is greater if 1) the correlation between the underlying movement $\mu_1$ and $\mu_2$ is larger, or 2) the correlation between the noises in $\Sigma$ is lower.
 In one extreme, $\mu_1=\mu_2$ and noises are uncorrelated.
 Then $\Delta_2$ contains as much information as $\Delta_1$ has for $\mu_1$.
 But if the noises are also perfectly correlated, then $\Delta_1=\Delta_2$ and $\Delta_2$ will not be helpful.
 When considering the practical benefit of adding extra metrics it is crucial to separate the two types of correlations apart.
-Many metrics with high movement correlation may also have high noise correlations --- metrics derived from similar signals.
+Many metrics with high movement correlation may also have high noise correlations; for example, metrics derived from similar signals.

-\section{confidence interval, Variance reduction and cold start}
+\section{Confidence interval, Variance reduction and Cold start}